Q42/AndroidScrollingImageView/README.md

 ```

 ## Parallax effect
-In order to achieve a parallax effect you can stack multiple `ScrollingImageView`'s in a `FrameLayout` with diffirent speeds, for example:
+In order to achieve a parallax effect, you can stack multiple `ScrollingImageView`'s in a `FrameLayout` with different speeds.
+For example:
 ```xml
 <FrameLayout
     android:layout_width="match_parent"